How to Exhibit More Predictable Behaviors: Generating and Interpreting Policies

 This SSP trivially satisfies assumptions (A1) and (A2).

-\paragraph{\emph{Firefighter} problem:} Similar grids are used for the \emph{firefighter} problem, but with terminal cells replaced by fires and water sources (cf. \Cshref{pompier1}).
+\paragraph{Firefighter problem} Similar grids are used for the \emph{firefighter} problem, but with terminal cells replaced by fires and water sources (cf. \Cref{fig|pompier1}).
 The agent now has a water tank, which is emptied upon reaching a (never extinguished) fire, and filled upon reaching a (never emptied) water source.
-More formally, in this $\gamma = \myDiscount$-discounted MDP: \begin{itemize} \item each state $s$ in $\cS$ is represented by a triplet $(x,y,w)$ with $(x,y)$ the agent's coordinates and $w$ a boolean encoding whether its water tank is full; \item $\cA =\{up, down, left, right \}$; \item $T(s,a,s')$ is similar to the \emph{maze} problem, except that $w$ becomes false upon reaching a fire, and true upon reaching a water source; \item $R_\mdp$, the reward function, returns \begin{enumerate*}[label=(\roman*)] \item a default penalty of $-0.04$ for each move, \item $-1$ when the agent hits a wall, and \item $+1$ when the agent reaches a fire while carrying water ($w=$true). \end{enumerate*} \end{itemize} Optimal MDP policies consist in endlessly going back and forth between a water source and a fire.
+More formally, in this $\gamma = \myDiscount$-discounted MDP: \begin{itemize} \item each state $s$ in $\cS$ is represented by a triplet $(x,y,w)$ with $(x,y)$ the agent's coordinates and $w$ a boolean encoding whether its water tank is full; \item $\cA =\{up, down, left, right \}$; \item $T(s,a,s')$ is similar to the \emph{maze} problem, except that $w$ becomes false upon reaching a fire, and true upon reaching a water source; \item $R_\mdp$, the reward function, returns \begin{itemize}\item a default penalty of $-0.04$ for each move, \item $-1$ when the agent hits a wall, and \item $+1$ when the agent reaches a fire while carrying water ($w=$true). \end{itemize} \end{itemize} Optimal MDP policies consist in endlessly going back and forth between a water source and a fire.

-\paragraph{Baseline Policies} $\pi^\Theta_\pred$ will be compared with near-optimal solutions of the observer MDP obtained as follows.
+\paragraph{Baseline Policies} The pOAMDP solution policy, denoted $\pi^\Theta_\pred$, will be compared with near-optimal solutions of the observer MDP obtained as follows.
 We solve the observer MDP until convergence to an $\epsilon$-optimal value function.
 Then, in each state $s$, let $\psi(s)\eqdef\{a\in\cA\ |\ Q^*(s,a) \leq V^*(s,a)-2\epsilon\}$.
 This set necessarily contains all optimal actions.
 With this, we can first define $\pi_\mdps$, a {\em stochastic} policy that, in each state $s$, samples actions uniformly from $\psi(s)$.

-Yet, in practice, algorithms will often be biased, having a preference order over actions.
+In practice, algorithms will often be biased, having a preference order over actions.
 We thus also consider the policies that, in each state $s$, deterministically pick the preferred action given a predefined order.
-These {\em biased} policies are denoted $\pi_\mdpb$, not distinguishing them from each other.
+These {\em biased} (and deterministic) policies are denoted $\pi_\mdpb$, not distinguishing them from each other.